SandyRodger/launch_school_books/introduction_to_sql.md

 - char(n): String of up to n chars.
 Anything less than n is filled with whitespace.
 - varchar(n): as above, but remaining char-spaces are not used.
 - boolean(n): often represented as t or f.
+  - Acceptable forms of booleans:
+    - 't' and 'f'
+    - true and false
+    - 'true' and 'false'
+    - 'y' and 'n'
+    - 'yes' and 'no'
+    - 'on' and 'off'
+    - '1' and '0'
+  - So basically only true and false can be valid without quote-marks.
 - INT or integer: just an int
 - decimal(precision, scale): 'precision' is total digits in the entire number, both sides of the decimal. 'scale' is total of digits to the right of the decimal.
 - timestamp: contains date and time like this YYYY-MM-DD HH:MM:SS